kmanpearl/7712_alignment_and_assembly/README.md

 Alignment scores are created by dividing the best score in the alignment matrix by the length of the read.
 Scores range from 0-1 where 0 represents no matching positions and 1 represents a perfect match.
-The default for the score threshold used is `0.5`.
+The default for the score threshold used is `0.75`.
-This means that to be considered an alignment, a read must have a score above 0.5.
+This means that to be considered an alignment, a read must be more than 75% similar to the query sequence.
 The threshold can be changed using the  `-score_threshold` argument.
+Like kmer lenght, the score threshold shouold reflect the similarity between sequences.
+The more related the sequences are the higher the threshold that should be used.

 The optional argument `-save` is set to `False` by default.
 To save intermediate outputs change this to `True`.